 - Microsoft Outlook will take few minutes to search for Gmail settings and will configure the account for you.

-Note that if you selected POP in the Settings of Gmail above, you will get a POP3 account.
+Note that if you selected POP in the Settings of Gmail above, you would get a POP3 account.
 Accordingly, if you have selected IMAP above, you get an IMAP account in Microsoft Outlook.
 If you wish to configure Microsoft Outlook manually for Gmail, here are the settings you will need to use.
 Settings To Configure MS Outlook Manually For Gmail

 - From the File menu, select Add Account